Resources

 • the popular Statistical Opportunity for Students or SOS program, designed for graduate students to receive a free one-hour statistical consultation.

 • the “The Fundamentals of Statistics” webinar series hosted through the Graduate Pathways to Success (GPS) program.
-See the GPS event calendar for details and times and check out their previous webinar recordings.
+See previous webinar recordings.

 • assistance with your research project or thesis by hiring one of ASDa’s consultants.